-Operating expenses and other increased by \$6.6 million or 42%, driven primarily by the reversal of an accrual in the prior quarter pertaining to a regulatory matter, partially offset by an increase in the Company's share of equity pickup from its equity investments.
+Operating expenses and other increased by \$3.4 million or 15%, driven primarily by higher power costs and environmental initiatives, partially offset by an increase in the Company's share of earnings from its equity investments.

-Adjusted EBITDA was relatively consistent.
-As a result of the factors discussed above, segment profit decreased by \$1.3 million.
+Adjusted EBITDA and segment profit were relatively consistent, as a result of the factors discussed above.